c3-time-domain/SeeChange/docs/contribution.md

 - no whitespace at the end of a line
 - must have a space after the commas that separate function arguments
 - semicolons at the end of lines because you are going back and forth between JavaScript and python and forget which language you're currently in.
 (Mixing up `for...in` and `for...of` in JavaScript is a more serious consequence of this coding mode.)
-- Using an f-string where there are no actual substitutions.
+- Not using an f-string where there are no actual substitutions.
 - Docstrings must start with a single summary line in the same line as the opening """ of the docstring.